almajid-a/sharepoint-requirements-register/README.md

 ## Setup Instructions

+This solution can be created via Microsoft Teams (recommended) or directly in SharePoint.

 To recreate this solution:

-1. Create a new SharePoint List
+1. Create a new Microsoft List (via Teams or SharePoint)
 2. Add columns based on the structure described in `/docs/list-structure.md`
 3. Configure views:
    - List view for standard tracking